Finding Family Roots in Poland

 I was lucky enough to access the church archives and that’s what I found.

 Each calendar year has a book, which is divided into three parts: births, weddings, and funerals.
 I found the archives for the nineteenth-century documents.
 All written in a neat cursive.
-The problem came when I realized that in the first two-thirds of the nineteenth century, they are written in Polish and the in the last part in Russian.
+The problem came when I realized that in the first two-thirds of the nineteenth century, they were written in Polish and the in the last part in Russian.
 Why?
 Well, there was an uprising in Poland in 1863.
 The Russian had brutally put it down, and as a punishment, the Russian language was imposed as an official language in then occupied Poland.

 I knew grandfather Leon was born in 1872.
 And I found the entry of his baptism.